-Research Community of Practice
+Research Community

-About the RCOP
+About the RC

-The RCOP brings together colleagues from two- and four-year institutions to deepen their understanding and use cases for PSEO data and data structures, as well as to learn insider tips and tricks for making the most of these valuable data.
-RCOP participants will refine their skills in applying data to inform campus decision-making and increase their capacity to use outcomes data through design thinking methodologies.
+The RC brings together colleagues from two- and four-year institutions to deepen their understanding and use cases for PSEO data and data structures, as well as to learn insider tips and tricks for making the most of these valuable data.
+RC participants will refine their skills in applying data to inform campus decision-making and increase their capacity to use outcomes data through design thinking methodologies.
 Members will also be one of the first groups to learn about new PSEO updates, programs, and research grant opportunities.

 Key Dates